 Parents: Camp is going to be awesome.
-Your daughter will try new things, meet new people, and learn more about herself.
+Your daughter will try new things, meet new people and learn more about herself.
 Let her know that you are confident she will thrive at camp.
 If you let her know that you believe she can do it, she will be much more likely to succeed.

-If you are nervous about camp, or sense that your daughter is, talk with her about those emotions.
+If you are nervous about camp or sense that your daughter is, talk with her about those emotions.
 Share what's on your mind openly and honestly...but with an optimistic outlook: "Honey, I'm nervous; I will miss you this week.
 But I am also very excited for you to have your first sleep-away camp experience."
-Just remember, on Arrival Day, dial back your emotions and save them for after camp.
+On Arrival Day, dial back your emotions and save them for after camp.
 If she sees you feeling sad or remorseful, she will feel the same.

-Campers: Remember that camp is a place where you can be your best self.
+Campers: Remember that you can be your best self at camp.
 List the top 5 things you are most excited to experience at camp.
 Share this list with your parents.
-Also, talk through any concerns you may have with them.
+Also, share any concerns with them.
 Be honest with yourself and with your parents.